brunaporato/igt-bookwise/README.md

 ## Accessing the project

-You can both use the project local or online.
+You can use the project both local and online.

 1. Online:
 - Check the project [clicking here](https://igt-bookwise-seven.vercel.app/)